The Transfer Pricing Law Review: Israel

 - examine whether the tested party's results fall within the arm's-length range.

-According to the Israeli transfer pricing rules, the initial burden of proof lies with the taxpayer.
-As such, companies that do not transact at arm's length, or that do not hold the required transfer pricing documentation (proving their compliance with the arm's-length principle), may be exposed to penalties and to a change of pricing as determined by the ITA at its discretion.
-These companies would be required to adjust their net income to incorporate the appropriate transfer prices for their intra-group transaction.
+According to the Regulations, the initial burden of proof lies with the taxpayer and shifts to the ITA once a transfer pricing study has been submitted for assessment, assuming the study describes the factual background agreeable to the ITA.
+As such, companies that do not transact at arm's length, or that do not hold the required transfer pricing documentation may be exposed to penalties and to a change of pricing as determined by the ITA at its discretion.
+In these cases, companies would be required to adjust their net income to incorporate the appropriate transfer prices for their intra-group transaction.
 This unilateral adjustment could lead to double taxation regarding income taxed in other jurisdictions.

-With regard to the accounting treatment of transfer pricing positions, one of the main issues currently under discussion in Israel relates to the recognition of expenses with regard to employee stock option plan (ESOP) matters (see also Section VII.i), where the matters of vesting, exercise and cancellation of options granted to the employees of an Israeli subsidiary by the (foreign) parent corporation are considered.
+With regard to the accounting treatment of transfer pricing positions, one of the main issues currently under discussion in Israel relates to the inclusion of expenses related to employee stock option plan (ESOP) matters in the cost base of an Israeli R&D subsidiary implementing a cost plus arrangement, where the matters of vesting, exercise and cancellation of options granted to the employees of an Israeli subsidiary by the (foreign) parent corporation are considered.

 Recent developments – Israeli transfer pricing regulations